Wednesday Mar 31st, 2021, 0610-1000

 With bellies full, we could more safely go resupply shopping.
 (Never shop when hungry, especially with hiker hunger).
 We had decided to avoid a long hitch and town stop in the next stretch and so had to procure 4.5 days of food.
 I bought too much even still and especially since we had a refrigerator in the hotel room.
 I had a bit of a freak-out moment in the Safeway, realizing it was maybe the last real grocery store we would see until Albuquerque.
-So I bought a bunch of fruit.
+So I also bought a bunch of fruit.

 That night I got a message from one of the guys we met near the Gila, in the group of 3 GET hikers.
-He and his friend (a first-time thru-hiker) were sadly getting off the trail and were in town.
-The trail had been too hard on their feet and I certainly understand that.
+He and his friend (the first-time thru-hiker) were sadly getting off the trail and were in town.
+The trail had been too hard on their feet and I certainly understood that.
 Snackbar, the 3rd hiker was forging on, so hopefully he’s doing ok.
 We wanted to meet up but unfortunately I had already gotten way too comfortable in my bed and they were staying over a mile away.
-We’ll walk thousands of miles on a thru-hike but we hate walking any miles once in town.
+I walk thousands of miles on a thru-hike but I hate walking any miles once in town.
 Motel rooms are for putting up your feet and that’s what I did all night…and eat fruit.